bitshares/dev.bitshares.works/docs/bts_guide/accounts/index_account.rst

 -----------------------------

 .. note:: BitShares Account section in the dev.bitshares.works and the how.bitshares.works are the same contents.
-For searching purpose, having pages in the both sites.
+For searching purpose, having pages in both sites.

 |